2nd Offense DUI in Arizona: Penalties and Legal Strategies

 What’s in the Free DUI Book

-Mark Weingart’s book, “How to Survive a DUI Charge in Arizona,” is available for FREE.
 Based on over 40 years of experience defending DUIs, Mark wrote this book to explain the laws and your rights in Arizona concerning a DUI in easy-to-understand terms.
-If you’ve been arrested for a DUI or want to know your legal rights if you are stopped for a DUI, this book is a MUST READ.
+If you’ve been charged with a DUI or want to know your legal rights if you are stopped for a DUI, this book is a MUST READ.

 What’s in the Free DUI Book